 In turn, these Reporting Options will immediately refer the report to the Coordinator to assure consistent application of this Policy.
-Similarly, when an individual chooses to share information with a non-confidential University employee, the report will be shared with the Coordinator.
+Similarly, when an individual chooses to share information with a non-confidential University employee, the report must be shared with the Coordinator.

-Typically, reports will be first directed to the University Director of Public Safety to ensure the University's prompt response to all reports under this Policy.
-This is not counted as a report to law enforcement, but may trigger Clery obligations.
-Reports are directed to Public Safety as this Office provides 24-hour support to the entire University community and can immediately provide information about supports, resources, policy and procedures.
-The University Director of Public Safety works closely with the Coordinator, and the Vice President of Human Resources or campus Reporting Option, as appropriate.
+Typically, reports will be first directed to the Department of Student Services to ensure the FDU-V's prompt response to all reports under this Policy.
+This is not counted as a report to law enforcement but may trigger University reporting obligations.
+Student reports are directed to the Department of Student Services as this Office provides support to the entire student community and can immediately provide information about support, resources, policy and procedures.
+The Coordinator works closely with the FDU-V Department of Human Resources and the Vice President of Human Resources or campus Reporting Option, as appropriate.

-The University recognizes that deciding whether to make a report and choosing how to proceed are personal decisions.
+FDU-V recognizes that deciding whether to make a report and choosing how to proceed are personal decisions.
 At the time a report is made, a Complainant does not have to decide whether to request any particular course of action.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
-The University will make every effort to respect an individual's autonomy in making the determination as to how to proceed.
+FDU-V will make every effort to respect an individual's autonomy in making the determination as to how to proceed.
 Resources are always available to support a Complainant regardless of the course of action chosen.
 All individuals are encouraged to make a report, regardless of when or where the incident occurred, and to seek any necessary help from campus or community resources.